 The problem with identity politics is that they are fully ignorant of, among other things, history and genetics.
 And they must be as blind visually as they are intellectually.
 How did Judeans and Galileans look like at the time of Christ?
 Not according to your politically driven classifications; and not according to some BS in a 2001 article in Scientific American (based on “scientific” reconstruction of facial features and skin tone from … bones).
 And don’t assume that Jesus would have voted for neocon hawks, Salafi regime promoters, rent seeking “educated” bureaucrats and state-worshipping IYIs (intellectual yet idiots) — simply, Jesus wanted a separation of the holy and the profane, (see my article here).

 First, before we look at the genetic data, let’s consider Jesus’s contemporaries.
 Josephus (left) would be the closest thing we can find, as we are quite sure that he was a resident of Galilee.
 Jesus was from Nazareth (close to Tyre, actually many parts of Galilee were owned by Phoenician kings); his parent went Judea so he could be born there; the Roman inscription Iesus Nazarenus Rex Iudaeorum (King of the Judeans) was meant to be ironic since a Nazarean cannot be so.
 So let us look at how Phoenicians looked like [added: we now have the Phoenician DNA]

 Who else than Hannibal, another Western Semite who preceded him by two centuries?
-I am showing a Southern Italian statue of him; his looks on the statue are corroborated by coins issued when he was alive (but again, both could be wrong).
+I am showing a Southern Italian statue of him; his looks on the statue seem to be corroborated by coins issued when he was alive (but again, both could be wrong).
 Next look at the Syrians from Homs (Emesa).

 In addition to the celebrities, we have hundreds and hundreds of funereal busts from the region revealing how people looked like.